Pro-Europe vote fragments but limits nationalist gains in EU election

 In France, an official in Macron’s team acknowledged “some disappointment” that, with some 22%, the president’s Renaissance movement had lost first place to Le Pen’s National Rally, which exit polls put on 24%.
 However, pro-EU parties were still in the majority, with the French Greens coming third.

-Added to the dazzling second place of their German counterparts, that lent credibility to expectations of a “green wave” that will influence policy in Brussels in the coming years —promoting controls on industrial polluters of the air, seas and land and tightening terms for EU trade deals with others.
+Added to the second place of their German counterparts, that lent credibility to expectations of a “green wave” that will influence policy in Brussels in the coming years.

 The European Parliament election will usher in weeks and possibly months of hard bargaining over who will run EU institutions.
-Party spokespeople for the four pro-EU center parties were quick to talk of plans for a broad coalition.
+Party spokespeople for the four pro-EU centre parties were quick to talk of plans for a broad coalition.

+“We are facing a shrinking centre,” said Manfred Weber, the German lead candidate of the EPP.
+“So what I would ask us to do to is to join our forces to work together from now.”

 The Parliament as an institution has insisted that one of its own winning members should succeed Jean-Claude Juncker as president of the executive European Commission.
 But many national leaders, who will meet over dinner in Brussels on Tuesday, have said they will not be bound by that demand.

+Weber in particular faces resistance, having never held government office - although he insists his long experience in the European Parliament makes him the democratic choice.

+Frans Timmermans, Juncker’s Dutch deputy who led the Socialists’ campaign, cautioned against putting the “Game of Thrones” over top jobs ahead of efforts to forge a common programme among parties that will push for a stronger Union.

-Writing by Alastair Macdonald; Editing by Frances Kerry
+Additional reporting by Gabriela Baczynska, Alissa de Carbonnel, Daphne Psaledakis, Foo Yun Chee, Robin Emmott and Francesco Guarascio; Writing by Alastair Macdonald; Editing by Frances Kerry